-Select Delegates for Specific Tasks with Selectors
+Select Delegates with Selectors

 When Harness makes a connection via its Delegates, it will select the best Delegate according to its history or round robin between Delegates.
 See How Does Harness Manager Pick Delegates?.

 To ensure a specific Delegate is used by a Harness entity (such as a Workflow step), you can scope the Delegate as explained in Scope Delegates to Harness Components and Commands, or you can add Selectors to Delegates and then reference the Selectors in the entity.

 - Review: Implicit and Custom Selectors